spotts2010/global-stay-2/README.md

 - **Contact Host**: Consider a "Contact" button on booking cards.
 This would initiate an internally managed communication thread between the guest and the property host, possibly integrated within the notification system or a new dedicated messaging page.
 - **Dynamic Language/Currency Selector**: The Language/Currency indicator in the main header is an actionable item.
 When clicked, it opens a modal allowing users to temporarily change their language and currency for the current browsing session.
 This modal will also provide a choice to make the change permanent by updating their default profile settings.
 - **Points of Interest Enhancements**:
   - **Customer-Facing Map View**: On the front-end accommodation detail page, implement an interactive map that displays markers for all saved points of interest.
 These could be color-coded by category, with a different marker for the property's location.
 This allows guests to visually understand the proximity of attractions.
+A "View Map" option could trigger this.
   - **Map Directions**: Clicking on a point of interest marker on the map should generate a Google Maps Directions URL, showing the route from the property to that point of interest.
   - **Bulk Import**: Allow hosts to add multiple points of interest at once by entering a list of addresses or Google Place IDs.
   - **API Quota Management**: Implement strategies (like caching or deferred requests) to manage and minimize calls to the Google Places API to stay within usage limits.